 Making arrow blocks in CSS is pretty easy.
 You can manipulate the borders of elements, create outlines with overlapping arrows, and other neat things.

-One place where I’ve used this for for letting a user visually step through the process of a guided wizard.
+One place where I’ve used this is for letting a user visually step through the process of a guided wizard.

 In most of the UI’s I work on lately, it’s necessary to provide start and end date selection.
 The typical use case is for setting date ranges for searching and storage of effective dates.

 Being that these are typically Angular applications, tying into Angular’s form validation makes a lot of sense.